 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-The Company was in a net deferred tax asset position (\$42.2 million) at December 31, 2023 and a net deferred tax asset position (\$44.9 million) at December 31, 2022.
-The decrease in net deferred tax asset was largely due to a decrease in the Company's investment valuation, primarily in the mortgage-backed security portfolio.
+The Company was in a net deferred tax asset position (\$41.7 million) at December 31, 2024 and a net deferred tax asset position (\$42.2 million) at December 31, 2023.

 The components of the Company's net deferred tax assets are disclosed in Note Twelve of the Notes to Consolidated Financial Statements.
 Realization of the most significant net deferred tax assets is primarily dependent on future events taking place that will reverse the current deferred tax assets.
 The deferred tax asset associated with unrealized securities losses is the tax impact of the unrealized losses on the Company's available-for-sale security portfolio.
 The impact of the Company's unrealized losses is noted in the Company's Consolidated Statements of Changes in Shareholders' Equity as an adjustment to Accumulated Other Comprehensive (Loss) Income.
 This deferred tax asset would be realized if the unrealized securities losses on the Company's securities were realized from the sales of the related securities.
-The Company believes that it is more likely than not that each of the deferred tax assets will be realized and that no significant valuation allowances were necessary as of December 31, 2023 or 2022.
+The Company believes that it is more likely than not that each of the deferred tax assets will be realized and that no significant valuation allowances were necessary as of December 31, 2024 or 2023.